Age-of-Information with Information Source Diversity in an Energy Harvesting System: Performance evaluation

-To understand the impact of such an optimal policy and summarize all of these results, we compare it with the aggressive policy as a benchmark.
-Fig. \ref{fig:average_aoi} considers the AoI-aggressive-efficiency vs the energy harvesting rate $\lambda$, where the AoI-aggressive-efficiency is defined as the ratio between the average AoI obtained by the optimal strategy to the one obtained by the aggressive policy.
+To understand the potential benefits of the optimal policy, we compare it with the aggressive policy as a benchmark.
+In Fig. \ref{fig:average_aoi} we plot the relative gain over the aggressive policy vs the EH rate $\lambda$, where the AoI-aggressive-efficiency in the y-axis is defined as the ratio between the average AoI obtained by the optimal strategy to the one obtained by the aggressive policy.
 For the sake of brevity, five cost and age distribution combinations are considered.
 High (close to 1) AoI-aggressive-efficiency implies that the aggressive policy is quite efficient, and benefit of using the more computationally demanding VI framework is limited.
 Despite some differences in the structure of the optimal solution, the resulting AoI-aggressive-efficiency has similar values for all cost-age distribution combinations.
-The AoI-efficiency-rate increases with the energy harvesting rate, meaning that the difference in performance between optimal and aggressive policy vanishes at high $\lambda$.
+The AoI-efficiency-rate increases with $\lambda$, meaning that the difference in performance between optimal and aggressive policy vanishes at high $\lambda$.
 In particular, for $\lambda > 0.5$ the AoI-aggressive-efficiency saturates above 0.90.
 We can conclude, that if the energy arrivals are relatively stable, the benefits of optimization is rather limited.
 On the other hand, for low values of $\lambda$ the optimization of the update policy is much more relevant, which follows the intuition.
 Yet, when $\lambda$ is very low, the role of multiple sources is minimal, and only the cheapest sources are used (see Fig. \ref{fig:02}).

-In Fig. \ref{fig:aoi_energy}, we plot the average AoI and the average energy consumption vs.\ the energy harvesting rate.
+In Fig. \ref{fig:aoi_energy}, we plot the average AoI and the average energy consumption vs.\ the EH rate.
 As one would expect, the average energy consumption increases with $\lambda$, while the average AoI decreases.
 We observe that the two policies have almost identical energy consumption, for low $\lambda$ values, although the optimal policy provides significantly lower average AoI performance.
 Also, the energy consumption of the aggressive policy saturates at high $\lambda$ values, while that of the optimal policy continue to increase linearly.